 Book Club: 'A History of the United States in Five Crashes'

-Join us for lunch and a presentation on Scott Nations book "A History of the United States in Five Crashes".
+Join us for lunch and a discussion on Scott Nations' book "A History of the United States in Five Crashes".

-Go on a journey through the five signigicant stock market crashes in the past century to better understand how they defined the United States financial markets today.
-Written by Scott Nations, CNBC contributor, long-time trader and financial engineer, this book clearly reveals what happens when greed, speculation, new ill-understood financial instruments, lax regulation, and a catalyst coverage.
+Go on a journey through the five significant stock market crashes in the past century to better understand how they defined the United States financial markets today.

 Click links for address and rates